Below are links to specific policies and procedures.

 - Enrollment Verification (for social security, jury duty, financial aid, etc.)

 - Identification Cards

 - Identification-Net ID

 - Withholding of Student Records

 Please see the links below for information relating to Canvas:

-Summer: All summer credit courses meet the same academic and hours requirements as those offered during the fall and spring semesters.
+All summer credit courses meet the same academic and hours requirements as those offered during the fall and spring semesters.
 Although they may meet over a few weeks, Summer Sessions class meeting times are adjusted to meet the same number of hours comparable to a 15-week semester.
 Outside class assignments also are comparable to a regular semester.
 Students are responsible for taking a reasonable course load throughout Summer Sessions and should consider the potential negative academic and financial consequences of overloading on coursework.
-University policy on maximum course load is approximately one credit per week (e.g., 3 semester hours over a three-week period, 6 semester hours over a six-week period, etc.).
+University policy on maximum course load is approximately one credit per week (e.g., three semester hours over a three-week period, six semester hours over a six-week period, etc.).
 A maximum of 15 semester hours of coursework may be taken over the entire summer as long as they are spread over 15 weeks.